phpearth/docs/faq/misc/how-to-google.md

 # How to use Google operators?

 Google can give you answers to a lot of your problems.
 Knowing how to use Google can improve your productivity and simplify your life.
-Learn how quickl it is to find the information you are looking for.
+Learn how fast it is to find the information you seek.

 For example, how to exclude keywords or how to put an emphasis on a specific keyword or even matching the entire phrase.
 Often using Google to search for an